+6. Assessment of a Course: Evaluation for a course shall be done on a continuous basis.
+Uniform procedure will be adopted under the CBCS to conduct internal assessments (IA), followed by one end-semester university examination (ES) for each course.

+6.1 For all category of courses offered (Theory, Practical, Ability Enhancement Courses [AE]; Skills Enhancement Courses [SE] Theory or P (Practical) & RP (Research Project), assessment will comprise of Internal Assessment (IA) and the end-semester (ES) examination as applicable.

+Evaluation of elective courses and certain core courses will be carried out at the level of the constituent unit for academic batch admitted in 2019-2020.
+The pattern of examination is described in the curriculum.

+Evaluation of all core and elective courses will be performed as End Semester University Exam from academic batch 2020-2021 onwards.
+Pattern of internal assessment and University Exam are described in the curriculum.
+As per resolution no.3.7 and 3.11 AC -41/2021.

-- 6. Assessment of a Course: Evaluation for a course shall be done on a continuous basis.
-Uniform procedure will be adopted under the CBCS to conduct internal assessments (IA), followed by one end-semester university examination (ES) for each course. - 6.1 For all category of courses offered (Theory, Practical, Ability Enhancement Courses [AE]; Skills Enhancement Courses [SE] Theory or P (Practical) & RP( Research Project), assessment will comprise of Internal Assessment (IA) and the end-semester (ES) examination as applicable. - 6.2 Courses in programs wherein Theory and Practical/Clinical are assessed jointly, the minimum passing head has to be 50% Grade each for theory and practical's separately.
-RA grade in any one of the components will amount to reappearing in both components. i.e. theory and practical. - 6.3 Evaluation for a course with clinical rotation or clinical training will be done on a continuous basis.
+6.2 Courses in programs wherein Theory and Practical/Clinical are assessed jointly, the minimum passing head has to be 50% Grade each for theory and practical's separately.
+RA grade in any one of the components will amount to reappearing in both components. i.e. theory and practical.

+6.3 Evaluation for a course with clinical rotation or clinical training will be done on a continuous basis.